axcheron/ptexplorer/README.md

 [Packet Tracer](https://www.netacad.com/courses/packet-tracer) is a visual simulation tool designed by [Cisco Systems](https://www.cisco.com) that allows users to create network topologies and imitate modern computer networks.
 The software allows users to simulate the configuration of Cisco routers and switches using a simulated command line interface.

 I was kind of curious about the file format used by Packet Tracer.
 So, after some reverse engineering and analysis here is the result.
 This tool allow you to convert the *binary* format of the **.pkt/.pka** to a readable **XML** file.
+You can also revert an XML back to a Packet Tracer file.

 ## Description